williamzu/video_merger/README.md

 3. Install the required dependencies using pip:

-pip install -r requirements.txt
+`pip install -r requirements.txt`

 ## Usage

-1. Run the Video Merger application:
+1. To run the application, open the terminal in the project directory and type:

-python video_merger.py
+`python main.py`

 2. Click on the "Merge Videos" button to open a file dialog for selecting multiple video files.